hail-is/hail/python/hail/docs/hailpedia/expressions.rst

     >>> 3 + x
     <Int32Expression of type int32>

+Note that Hail expressions cannot be used in other modules, like :mod:`numpy` or :mod:`scipy`.

 Hail has many subclasses of :class:`.Expression` -- one for each Hail type.
-Each subclass defines possible methods and operations that can be applied.
-For example, if we have a list of Python integers, we can convert this to a Hail :class:`.ArrayNumericExpression` with either :func:`.array` or :func:`.literal`:
+Each subclass has its own constructor method.
+For example, if we have a list of Python integers, we can convert this to a Hail :class:`.ArrayNumericExpression` with :func:`.array`:

     >>> a = hl.array([1, 2, -3, 0, 5])
     >>> a
     <ArrayNumericExpression of type array<int32>>

+:class:`.Expression` objects keep track of their data type, which is why we can see that ``a`` is of type ``array<int32>`` in the output above.
+An expression's type can also be accessed with :meth:`.Expression.dtype`.

     >>> a.dtype
     dtype('array<int32>')